pingidentity/pingidentity-solution-stacks/docs/workforce.md

   * PingID is preconfigured in PingFederate to provide multi-factor authentication.
   * Two dummy (stubbed) applications are preconfigured in PingFederate for testing SSO.

-> If you currently have one of our other Docker stacks running (such as, the Customer solution stack), you'll need to bring down the stack before proceeding.
+> If you currently have one of our other Docker stacks running (such as, the Customer stack), you'll need to bring down the stack before proceeding.

 ## Architecture